phetsims/function-builder/doc/implementation-notes.md

 simulations.

 [Builder](https://github.com/phetsims/function-builder/blob/master/js/common/model/builder/Builder.js)
-implements the builder model.
+and its subtypes implement the builder model.
 It is responsible for managing the functions in its slots, and applying those functions to cards.
 For programming convenience, it also carries some view-specific information (e.g., the builder's dimensions, the color scheme applied to the builder).

 [Scene](https://github.com/phetsims/function-builder/blob/master/js/common/model/Scene.js)
 and its subtypes implement a specific configuration that is to be displayed to the user.